 - The cost of moving; and

 Disagreements may arise over issues such as what constitutes your family’s usual expenditure.
 The average Canadian household spends about $495 per month on groceries, though this will vary depending on the size of your household.
 If you do not have access to a kitchen, you may have to spend much more than that on takeout or ready-made food.
 The amount covered by your Additional Living Expense coverage is only the amount above and beyond your usual average household expenditure.
-For example, if your family spent $495 per month on average for groceries before the fire, and while you’re out of the home you spend $1000 per month on average for take out and ready-made meals, your claim is for the $505 increase.
+For example, if your family spent $495 per month on average for groceries before the fire, and while you’re out of the home, you spend $1000 per month on average for takeout and ready-made meals, your claim would be for the $505 increase.

 #3 Personal Property and Depreciation